LGBTQ rights in the Philippines: Politics

 Marginalized sectors in society recognised in the national electoral law include categories such as elderly, peasants, labour, youth etc. Under the Philippine Constitution, some 20% of seats in the House of Representatives are reserved.
 In 1995 and 1997, unsuccessful efforts were made to reform the law so as to include LGBTQ people.
 A proponent of this reform was Senate President Pro Tempore Blas Ople who said (in 1997), "In view of the obvious dislike of the ... administration [of Fidel Ramos] for gay people, it is obvious that the president will not lift a finger to help them gain a sectoral seat."

-The Communist Party of the Philippines (CPP) integrated LGBT rights into its party platform in 1992, becoming the first Philippine political party to do so.
-The Akbayan Citizens' Action Party was another early party (although a minor one) to advocate for LGBT rights in 1998.
+The Communist Party of the Philippines (CPP) integrated LGBTQ rights into its party platform in 1992, becoming the first Philippine political party to do so.
+The Akbayan Citizens' Action Party was another early party (although a minor one) to advocate for LGBTQ rights in 1998.
 The CPP and its armed wing the New People’s Army (NPA) have performed same-sex marriages among members since 2005 in territories under their control.

 Philippine political parties are typically very cautious about supporting gay rights, as most fall along the social conservative political spectrum.
-A major political opponent of LGBT rights legislation has been Congressman Bienvenido Abante (6th district, Manila) of the ruling conservative Christian party Lakas–CMD.
+A major political opponent of LGBTQ rights legislation has been Congressman Bienvenido Abante (6th district, Manila) of the ruling conservative Christian party Lakas–CMD.
 Abante has proposed the criminalization of the conduct of same-sex union rites.
-He has also filed the Heterosexual Rights Act which explicitly guarantees people to express opinions against the LGBT community, especially negative stances which are based on religious grounds.
+He has also filed the Heterosexual Rights Act which explicitly guarantees people to express opinions against the LGBTQ community, especially negative stances which are based on religious grounds.

 The administration of President Gloria Macapagal Arroyo was called "not just gender insensitive, but gender-dead" by then-Akbayan Party representative Risa Hontiveros.
 Rep. Hontiveros also said that the absence of any policy protecting the rights of lesbian, gay, bisexual and transgender people betrays the Government's homophobia: "this homophobic government treats LGBTs as second-class citizens."

 On November 11, 2009, the Philippine Commission on Elections (COMELEC) denied the Filipino LGBTQ political party Ang Ladlad's petition to be allowed to run in the May 2010 elections, on the grounds of "immorality".
 In the 2007 elections, Ang Ladlad was previously disqualified for failing to prove they had nationwide membership.